MarkAPhillips/movie-ui/README.md

 Browse to [Localhost](http://localhost:8080/) to view the application running locally.

-A `env.js` is built locally that references any environment variables and well as the latest version of the UI taken from the package.json file.
+An `env.js` file is built locally that references any environment variables as well as the latest version of the UI taken from the package.json file.

 ## Run & Build with Docker